ajschumacher/gadsdc/19-map_reduce/hdfs_pig.md

 ##HDFS
 At the core of Hadoop is HDFS, a distributed, fault-tolerant filesystem.
 Put simply, this file system is not on one machine but spread across multiple machines and if one of those were to fail, data would not be lost.

-Hadoop lets us access files on the special filesystem (which coexists with the local files) using similar command line syntax.
+Hadoop lets us access files on the filesystem (which coexists with the local files) using similar command line syntax.

-To list files, we have something similar to `ls
+To list files, we have something similar to `ls`
 ```sh
 hadoop dfs -ls
 ```

-To cat files, we have to also use the `hadoop dfs` command
+To cat files, we also have to use the `hadoop dfs` command
 ```sh
 hadoop dfs -cat /path/to/file
 ```